timothyhull/breadpool-self-eval/docs/game_video_clips.md

             - Quickly performed my pre-jam checks before immediately starting the jam.
             - Discretely approached the HR (≈1:45:43 mark) to advise them that:
                 - The period clock expired.
-                - The jam will last for two minutes since the lead Jammer lost lead.
+                - The jam will last for two minutes since the Lead Jammer lost lead.
             - Observed the team benches throughout the remainder of the jam for indications that either team intended to request an OR.
             - Used a verbal cue to advise the HR when there were ten seconds remaining in the jam (≈1:46:49 mark).
             - Performed the jam-ending call-off procedure with each of the following happening at the exact same time (≈1:46:59 mark):